-B4.1 Project measurement and evaluation: Project progress What data will you use to assess the progress of your project and how will you capture this data?
-(Brief monthly reports will be required, progress reports will be required six-monthly and a final evaluation report will be required.)
+B4.1 Project measurement and evaluation: Project progress What data will you use to assess the progress of your project and demonstrate that the project has achieved each milestone?
+How will you capture this data?
 Data collection and analysis will be important to demonstrate that your project is progressing and meeting its milestones.
 B4.2 Project measurement and evaluation: Project outcomes What methodology and data will you use to evaluate the success of your project?
 How will you capture this data?
 You will have to provide a final evaluation report that sets out key activities and results of the project, this report will need to contain your final outcome measures.
 (This report will also need to include an independently certified financial statement of expenditure.)